The 20 New Rules Of Dating In 2018

 Show some respect.
 Have a modicum of forethought and plan your arrival for a few minutes before your date time.

 15. Your date will (almost definitely) find you online.

-Unless you’ve been making a supreme effort to keep yourself offline, a few quick searches your will probably bring up your LinkedIn, Facebook etc. profile, so make sure these are up to date, and not harbouring any photos best left in the past…
+Unless you’ve been making a supreme effort to keep yourself offline, a few quick searches of your dating sites name will probably bring up your LinkedIn, Facebook etc. profile, so make sure these are up to date, and not harbouring any photos best left in the past…